Jovalga/GitHub-for-Beginners/Configuring_a_remote_for_a_fork.md

 # Configuring a remote for a fork

-1. Open Terminal.
+1.Open Terminal:

 	ctrl + alt + t

-2. List the current configured remote repository for your fork.
+2.List the current configured remote repository for your fork.

 	git remote -v
 	origin  https://github.com/YOUR_USERNAME/YOUR_FORK.git (fetch)
 	origin  https://github.com/YOUR_USERNAME/YOUR_FORK.git (push)

-3. Specify a new remote upstream repository that will be synced with the fork.
+3.Specify a new remote upstream repository that will be synced with the fork.

 	git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git

-4. Verify the new upstream repository you've specified for your fork.
+4.Verify the new upstream repository you've specified for your fork.

 	git remote -v
 	origin    https://github.com/YOUR_USERNAME/YOUR_FORK.git (fetch)